latxh/shoppies/README.md

 ### Features

+Implemented completely using HTML, CSS and Vanilla Javascript.

 - Search results provided from [OMDB's API](http://www.omdbapi.com/apikey.aspx)
 - Click on a card to nominate/remove from your nominations
 - When user nominates 5 movies banner appears as a visual indicator